 Virtual colonoscopy requires special preparation to empty the colon.
 The patient must follow a low residual diet during the two days before the examination, and a liquid diet on the day before.
 The patient must also take laxatives and barium; these products are provided by the Centre.
 The examination, which lasts 30 minutes, is scheduled on the third day.

-The examination is performed as follows:
+The examination is

 A small plastic tube is inserted into the rectum (to a depth of approximately 10 cm, or 4 inches) so that carbon dioxide (C02) can be insufflated into the colon.
 The purpose of this is to distend the interior of the colon and enable the clear visualization of the walls.
 Buscopan® is then injected intravenously to avoid intestinal spasms and thus optimize image precision.
 A CT scan of the abdomen is performed, lasting only a few seconds.
 The procedure ends 5 minutes later.
 Patients can resume their usual activities after the examination.